smithlabcode/ribotricer/docs/cmd-manual.rst

 Translation profile construction
 ================================
 Ribo-seq experiments are always single-end sequenced.
 Ribosome protected fragments range from 28-31 nucleotides and hence most experiments involve 50 bp single end reads.
-Before mapping, we need to get rid of the adapters which are ligated at the 3' end of the fragments as part of the library protocol.
+Before mapping, we need to get rid of the adapters ligated at the 3' end of the fragments as part of the library protocol.

 Trimming Reads